yanivyacoby/harvard-cs290-instructional-materials/_posts/2023-04-21-once-per-semester-spring.md

 * Participation in department or national meetings, teaching/mentoring, leadership skills

-## Guidence from More Senior Ph.D.
-Candidates
+## Guidence from senior Ph.D. candidates

 You're required to meet with a more senior Ph.D. student (G3+) from your lab at least once this semester.
 Please prioritize folks from your lab who work on an area similar to what you're working on.
-If you are the only person in your lab (or have other problems scheduling a time), no problem – just let us know in advance.
+If you are the only person in your lab (or have other problems scheduling a time), no problem -- just let us know in advance.
-The purpose of this meeting is for you to get in the habit of soliciting advice and insights from someone who was recently in a similar position.
+The purpose of this meeting is for you to get in the **habit** of soliciting advice and insights from someone who was recently in a similar position.
-Below is a list of questions for you to ask, in addition to any other questions you may have.
+Below is a list of questions for you to ask, in addition to any other questions you may have:
-After this meeting, please answer the questions below:
 * Qualifying Exam
   * What were the expectations for their qualifying exam (both in terms of university requirements and advisor expectations)?
   * How did they choose their committee?